Kulin Kayastha

 The Kayasthas are regarded in Bengal, along with the Brahmins and Baidyas, as being the "highest Hindu castes".
 The Bengali Kayasthas are subdivided into numerous clans in that region, of which the Kulin is a high-ranking example.

 Origin

 The social and religious patterns of Bengal had historically been distinctively different from those in the orthodox Hindu heartland of North India and this impacted on how the caste system developed there.
 Bengal, being located east of the traditional Aryavarta region between the Ganges and Yamuna rivers, remained insulated from the full impact of Brahminical orthodoxy for many centuries, and the impact of Buddhism remained strong there.
-During the reign of the Gupta Empire beginning in the 4th century AD, when systematic and large-scale expansion by Aryan Kayasthas and Brahmins first took place, Kayasthas were brought over by the Guptas to help manage the affairs of state.
-But the influence of Buddhism continued under the Buddhist rulers of the Pala dynasty from the eighth through the eleventh century CE.
+The influence of Buddhism continued under the Buddhist rulers of the Pala dynasty from the eighth through the eleventh century CE.